fireeye-ops/cache/README.md

   provisioning for FireEye's appliance OSes within this environment, removing the need for researchers to manually install and configure them theirselves.
-- worked with several distributed systems, including but not limited to Ceph, Cassandra, Elasticsearch, and internal FireEye systems.
+- worked with several distributed systems, including but not limited to Ceph, Cassandra, Elasticsearch, and internal FireEye systems
 - deployed HA virtualized Proxmox environment within Labs, which my team hosts and maintains many services on, including GitHub Enterprise and NetBox
 - managed inventory and hardware for a fleet of ~900-1000